<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 Stipe and foliage of Washingtonia

-Stipe of a Washingtonia filifera (photo F. D. Richards), its leaves (photo Marija Gajić), and thorns covering petiole of a Washingtonia robusta (photo Forest and Kim Starr)
+Stipe of a Washingtonia filifera (photo F. D. Richards), its leaves (photo Marija Gajić), and thorns covering the petiole of a Washingtonia robusta (photo Forest and Kim Starr)

 Impressive flowering of Washingtonia, in panicles of cream-white flowers, and its fruits (photo Filo gèn’)